xorwow/serial-pdf/README.md

 `current_head` returns the short commit hash of the current HEAD ref of a git repository.

 `git_checkout` checks out a subdirectory or file of a certain commit version within a git repository to the supplied target directory.
 The given target may already exist, but not include any colliding filenames.
 If a file is checked out, it will be placed into the target directory.
 If a directory is checked out, its contents will be placed into the target.

+`git_file_exists` checks if a file or directory exists in a specified commit.